-IN THE MATTER OF APPROVE AN AGREEMENT WITH THE CALIFORNIA GOVERNOR'S OFFICE OF EMERGEN SERVICES FOR THE HUMAN TRAFFICKING ADVOCACY PROGRA NCY) UPON MOTION OF SUPERVISOR , SECONDED BY SUPERVISOR , THE FOLLOWING WAS A ADOPTED BY THE BOARD OF SUPERVISORS, AT AN OFFICIAL MEETING HELD , BY THE FOLLOWING VOTE: AYES: NOES: ABSTAIN: ABSENT: ATTEST: MICHAEL C. SPATA COUNTY ADMINISTRATIVE OFFICER/ CLERK, BOARD OF SUPERVISORS BY: Deputy Clerk
+UPON MOTION OF SUPERVISOR , SECONDED BY SUPERVISOR , THE FOLLOWING WAS ADOPTI ED BY THE BOARD OF SUPERVISORS, AT AN OFFICIAL MEETING HELD , BY THE FOLLOWING VOTE:

+AYES: NOES: ABSTAIN: ABSENT:

+ATTEST: JASON T. BRITT COUNTY ADMINISTRATIVE OFFICER/ CLERK, BOARD OF SUPERVISORS

+BY:

+Deputy Clerk

-- Approved an agreement with the California Governor's Office of Emergency Services in the amount of \$187,500, award amount of \$150,000 with a \$37,500 county match, to provide continuing funding for the Human Trafficking Advocacy Program, for the period January 1, 2019 through December 31, 2019 - Authorized the Chairman to sign the Grant Subaward Face Sheet, the Certification of Assurance of Compliance, and the Subrecipient Grants Management Assessment. - 3.
-Authorized the County Administrative Officer or his designee to sign the Certification of Assurance of Compliance. - 4.
+- 1. Approved an agreement with the California Office of Emergency Services for an award amount of \$142,964, with a \$35,741 county match, for a total of \$178,705, to provide continuing funding for the Child Advocacy Center Program, for the period April 1, 2019 through March 31, 2020. - 2.
+Authorized the Chairman to sign the Grant Subaward Face Sheet and the Subrecipient Grants Management Assessment. - Authorized the Chairman and the County Administrative Officer to sign the Certification of Assurance of Compliance. - 4.
 Authorized the Project Director, Financial Officer, and their signature designees to sign the Signature Authorization form. - 5.
-Recognized the Chair of the Tulare County Board of Supervisors as having authority to submit the application for the Unserved/Underserved Victim Advocacy and Outreach Program to the California Governor's Office of Emergency Services, and as having authority to execute on behalf of the County of Tulare the attached Grant Subaward, including any extensions or amendments thereof. - Agreed to provide all matching funds required for the project, including any extensions or amendments thereof. - 7.
-Agreed to abide by the rules and regulations of the California Governor's Office of Emergency Services. - 8.
-Agreed that grant funds received hereunder shall not be used to supplant expenditures controlled by this body.
+Recognized the Chair of the Tulare County Board of Supervisors as having authority to submit the application for the Child Advocacy Center Program to the California Governor's Office of Emergency Services, and as having authority to execute on behalf of the County of Tulare the attached Grant Subaward, including any extensions or amendments thereof. - 6.
+Agreed to provide all matching funds required for the project, including any extensions or amendments thereof. - Agreed to abide by the rules and regulations of the California Governor's Office of Emergency Services. - Agreed that grant funds received hereunder shall not be used to supplant expenditures controlled by this body.